MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-form.md

 If a Dataverse form field has been configured to use a code component using the Data workspace or a model-driven app, you can enable the code component to be used when a form is used on a webpage.

-To enable a code component,
+To enable a code component:

 1. Select the **Edit code component** button from the menu.